conda-forge/conda-forge.github.io/src/maintainer/infrastructure.rst

 Travis CI (OS X, IBM Power 8+)
 ------------------------------

-Travis CI is used to build packages for OS X and IBM Power 8+.
+Travis CI is used to build packages for IBM Power 8+.
 After merging a staged-recipes pull request, it might be necessary to force sync your repositories in Travis CI to see the reload and cancel buttons.
 To do this please visit `<https://travis-ci.com/profile>`_ and click "Sync accounts".